 ENGL 1011: Literature and Composition II

 This course is the second part of first-year English and introduces you to poetry and drama.
 In the first half, the course briefly considers the major features of poetry and then looks closely at how a poem is organized, how thematic patterns emerge, how the work of a specific poet can be characterized according to style, and how specific subjects can be treated in different ways.
-You will be studying a selection of modern and contemporary poems.
-In the second half of the course, you will study three plays, each of which introduces an important form of drama.
+Students will be studying a selection of modern and contemporary poems.
+In the second half of the course, students will study three plays, each of which introduces an important form of drama.
 Topics for consideration include dramatic structure, tragedy, comedy, characterization, theme, and expressionist theatre.

 Learning outcomes